GitHub-Insight-ANZ-Lab/aiapp1day/labs/2d-rag_chatbot/README.md

 ## Ask questions about data and observe the responses

-To ask the AI questions about the CosmicWorks company data, type the questions in to the front-end application chat user interface.
+To ask the AI questions about the Bike Store company data, type the questions in to the front-end application chat user interface.
 The web application includes tiles with a couple example questions to get started.
 To use these, simply click on the question tile and it will generate an answer.

 ![Front-end Web Application User Interface](images/2024-01-17-12-42-59.png)